Skip to Main Content

 The Massachusetts Public Library Construction Program (MPLCP)

 The Massachusetts Public Library Construction Program (MPLCP) provides funding for major capital projects for public libraries throughout the Commonwealth.
 The MPLCP has helped over 250 communities plan, build, renovate, and expand their public libraries and serves as a model for other states.
-MPLCP construction projects are currently underway in Amherst, Deerfield, Fitchburg, Gloucester, Melrose, Sharon, Shutesbury, Swansea, and Westford.
-MPLCP planning and design projects for the small population grant type are underway in Blandford and Otis, and the announcement of planning and design phase awardees for the standard grant type will be forthcoming.
+MPLCP construction projects are currently underway in Amherst, Deerfield, Fitchburg, Shutesbury, and Westford, with recent openings in Melrose, Sharon, and Swansea.
+MPLCP planning and design projects are underway for fifteen municipalities across the Commonwealth.
+Of those, Blandford recently secured local funding for the construction phase, and the remaining eight immediately-funded projects will seek local funding for the construction phase this Spring.
+The six waitlisted libraries await MPLCP funding for the construction phase to become available within the annual cap.

 • The MPLCP's recent $150 million bond authorization will fund grant award recipients for the 2023-2024 grant round.